revature-curriculum/pep-pythonSQL-project/README.md

 # Technical Requirements

-## Something about needing to use sqlite3 and csv libraries
+### SQLite

 - The app will already be a Python project with SQLite tables created at runtime.
+- You will be responsible for inserting and selecting data from the built-in SQLite database.

+### CSV

-The callLogs.csv and users.csv files will be included in the resources folder for loading into the DB tables.
+- The callLogs.csv and users.csv files will be included in the resources folder for loading into the DB tables.
+- You will be responsible for loading the data from these existing files into the database, as well as writing data to new files.

 # User Stories